JLospinoso/jlospinoso.github.io/_posts/2019-04-28-c-constructs-that-dont-work-in-cpp.md

 Taking this approach may require some refactoring to deal with a `const` rather than non-`const` pointer, but such a refactor is almost assuredly improving the quality of your code anyway.
 Remember if you’re in the market for a `const_cast`, you’d better have a very good reason for it, for example interacting with 3rd party or legacy code that you are not allowed to modify.
 In such a situation where e.g. you know that a function takes a read-only parameter that is not marked const, you can use const_cast to document the point at which you are taking off the safety guards.
 Such points should be the first place to examine if our program exhibits strange behavior.

 C++ also has many additional keywords that C doesn’t, which you can’t use as identifiers in your C++ code.
-For example, `char *new` wouldn’t be a valid declaration since `new` is a reserved keyword in C++ for memory allocation (which you’ll cover in more detail later on), and would likely keep your code from compiling.
-Here again, the fix is straightforward: simply use a different identifier name.
+For example, `char *new` wouldn’t be a valid declaration since `new` is a reserved keyword in C++ for dynamic object initialization.
+The fix is straightforward: simply use a different identifier name.

 # enum Values